 It’s hard not to notice how well the stock market has performed this year: The Dow Jones Industrial Average has rocketed up about 23% since the beginning of 2017, which some might say is three times as fast as the historical average rate of appreciation in stocks.
 So does that mean it’s a good time to increase the amount of stock market risk in your portfolio?

 The answer depends on your investment time horizon and goals as much as on broader economic phenomena.
-The further you are from your intended date of retirement, the more room you have to take on additional stock market risk.
+The further you are from your intended date of retirement, the more room you have to take on additional stock market risk by potentially increasing the frequency or expenses of your trades when using one of the best share dealing account platforms online.

 Conversely, the closer you are to your date of retirement, the less it behooves you to take on more risk.
 Ditto for anything approaching the date of your child(ren) beginning college or any other life event that might call for dipping into savings.